Knit Hand Mitts: A Perfect Beginner Project

 Finished Size: 7 inches (add an extra row or two if you prefer them to be longer)

-For a larger size mitt, cast on more stitches in multiples of two; increase rows of stockinette stitch to add length to the mitt
+For a larger size mitt, cast on more stitches in multiples of two; increase rows of stockinette stitch to add length to the mitt.

 Tools and Materials

-• Yarn: I recommend acrylic or a mixture of wool and acrylic; Number 4 medium worsted weight yarn
+• Yarn: I recommend acrylic or a mixture of wool and acrylic; Number 4 medium worsted weight yarn.

-• Needles: US 7
+• Needles: US 7 (4.5 mm)

-• Yarn needle
+• Yarn needle for seaming and weaving in ends

 • Scissors